tbui468/xenondb/README.md

 ACID properties.
 The engine is implemented in C.

 ## Infrastructure
+We need all-or-nothing semantics when allocating memory in functions that can fail.
+If a failure occurs, ALL memory allocations in that function need to be released before the function returns an error code.
+This keeps memory management simple(r).

 xn_ok and xn_fail are the two status macros that all functions that could result in an error return.  xn_ensure is a macro used to exit a function with a failure status if the argument evaluates to false.
 This macro is wrapped around all functions that could possibly return an error.

 The code